Anthony Demolder

 Left Ventricular Systolic Dysfunction ECG Case 4

 AI-ECG algorithm predicted reduced LVEF, already detecting the early signs of cardiotoxicity during treatment.
-(Analyzed by PMcardio AI Model)
+(Analyzed by PMcardio LVEF AI Model)

 Case Conclusion